 Composting excess plant and stalk material is always recommended, as nutrients from the leaves will continue to build healthy, more fruitful soil as they decay.

 Yet, here are three other ways to reduce waste and use as many cannabinoids as possible:

 Similar to teas, dried cannabis fan leaves can be infused into coconut oil (or any other kind of fat) to be used in topical skin creams and balms.
 The small amount of resin and other nutrients in the leaves work well for surface application, which does not cause psychoactive effects.

 Fresh fan leaves can be used alongside raw cannabis buds to make an ultra-powerful green juice or smoothie.
 In fact, raw cannabis juicing is now quite the trend.
-Cannabis-recommending medical professionals such as Dr. William Courtney argue that consuming raw cannabis increases the overall therapeutic dose of the plant.

 When kept raw (undried or heated), cannabinoids in the plant are found in their acid form rather than their active form.
 This means that a consumer will not get “high” from eating or drinking raw cannabis.
 Rather, they can consume high quantities of the plant without alterations in cognitive ability or other side effects related to smoked cannabis or active cannabis edibles.

 Fan leaves can also be dried and used in teas.
 The psychoactive effect of drinking cannabis tea is debatable.
 The resin of the cannabis plant is what holds cannabinoids, but the resin is fat soluble.
 For the cannabinoids to produce psychotropic changes, the resin needs to be dissolved into a fat.